-Legally, the answer is no. You are not required to provide any appliances to your tenants.
+Legally, the answer is no. Practically, the answer is yes.
+You are not required to provide any appliances to your tenants.
 The state of Colorado provides landlords with a Warranty of Habitability Code.
 The code outlines what property owners are legally required to provide their tenants.
 Items like working window locks, functioning plumbing and electrical, and trash receptacles must be adhered to by Colorado landlords.
-While appliances are not required by this code, practically speaking, the answer to the question is yes.
+While appliances are not required by this code, practically speaking, the landlord should provide them.

 There are some appliances we recommend you absolutely provide to your tenants.
-Refrigerators and stoves are the top two appliances needed to be truly habitable.
+Refrigerators and stoves are the top two appliances necessary for a space to be truly habitable.
 Extra appliances like dishwashers, washers, and dryers are a bit more ambiguous.
 They are not necessary but can be a nice offering to potential tenants.
 This is especially the case if your competition is providing these additional amenities.

 Be aware that some appliances typically require more maintenance than others.
 Dryers, for instance, have a tendency to break down.
 You should factor additional maintenance into your anticipated expenses when providing this kind of appliance to your tenant.